PrudhviGajjarapu/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-LeetCode-Python  Solutions to LeetCode Problems using Python.
+Solutions to LeetCode Problems using Python.
 Updated Daily.
 Give a Star if it helped You.